Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 Why?

-Why were we able to kill them?
+Why would we be able to kill them?

 Well, because we've got more than they do.

-Yeah, despite years and years of people trying to get us to get rid of ours to show the Soviets we didn't mean them any harm.
+Yeah, despite years and years of people trying to get us to get rid of ours to show the Soviets we didn't mean them any harm, the American left in this country, a bunch of chicken pacifists, were after arms control, arms control, arms control.

 The purpose of being in a powerful nuclear position is that deters anybody else from using them.